Skip to main content

 Engaging Learners

-• Make it more fun and avoid using paper - use Google docs, sheets, forms or Jamboard instead
+• Make it more fun and avoid using paper - use Google docs, sheets, or forms instead

-• Get a sense of student learning - use ELMS-Canvas assignments to collect exit tickets, muddiest point, roses and thorns, or other LATS
+• Get a sense of student learning - use ELMS-Canvas assignments to collect exit tickets, muddiest point, roses and thorns, or other formative assessments.

 • When possible, use a mixed media approach for your course materials.
 Provide a podcast, news article, and a short video related to the content for a specific lesson.
 Students can identify themes present in all of the materials.